NickGolovanov/AppDev/README.md

+## 🆕 New Features Introduced: Smart Recommendations & Party Ratings
+ **Smart Recommendation System**
+ **Post-Party Rating & Review System**

+---

+###  1. Smart Recommendation System

+**Purpose:**
+Help users discover parties tailored to their personal taste, past activity, the user can see parties match with their preference.

+**Benefits:**
+- Boosts user engagement and ticket purchases.
+- Provides a personalized experience that improves over time.
+- Enables smarter party discovery without manual searching.

+---

+### 2. Post-Party Rating & Review System

+**Purpose:**
+Allow users to provide feedback on their event experience and help others make informed decisions.
+Based their reviews, the organizer can improve their up-coming parties.

+**Benefits:**
+- Based their reviews, the organizer can improve their up-coming parties.
+- Having reviews from the past-participants, it helps users to choose the best party.
+---

+##  Improved Features:
+### Party lists:
+- Event/parties are removed out of the Event page after five days expired.
+- In the Profile view page, the view of event history is wider that helps the users can see their past-events easier.

 # Party Pal: Event & Ticketing App

 This repository contains the source code for **Party Pal**, a vibrant mobile application designed to simplify the process of creating, discovering, and attending parties and events.
 It offers a comprehensive suite of functionalities for both event-goers and organizers: